Biomedical Engineering (BIM) College of Engineering

 Course Description: Introduce important concepts for design, selection and application of biomaterials.
 Given the interdisciplinary nature of the subject, principles of polymer science, surface science, materials science and biology will be integrated into the course.

-Prerequisite(s): BIS 002A; CHE 002C or CHE 002CH; BIM 106.
+Prerequisite(s): BIS 002A; CHE 002C; BIM 106.

 • Learning Activities: Lecture 4 hour(s).